E-D-Richard/budget-tracker-webbapp/README.md

 - Wireframing
 - REact Function Components
 - React Hooks
-- Manage App State with Redux-Toolkit and React-Redux
+- Manage State with Redux-Toolkit and React-Redux
 - Importing NPM packages and libraries
 - Version control with git and GitHub
 - Responsive Layouts (Users can use the application on both desktop/mobile)